yashsahugtx/skype-docs/Skype/UCWA/AuthenticationInUCWA.md

 3. The types of authorization code grants supported.

    - **password**: The password grant flow contains mandatory username and password parameters.
 This type of authentication is commonly used in forms-based authentication.

    - **urn:microsoft.rtc:windows**: This grant type is used when Integrated Windows Authentication (IWA) is used.
 The request is the same as the password grant, except that username and password parameters must not be present.

+     > [!NOTE]
-   >Note: Not all browsers support IWA.
+     > Not all browsers support IWA.
 Additionally, if your flow contains redirects between domains or servers, the user may be prompted with an authentication dialog window.

    - **urn:microsoft.rtc:passive**: This grant type is used when any type of passive authentication is used.
 This works for Active Directory Federation Services-based scenarios and is useful when you need to delegate authentication to other directories.
 The request is the same as the password grant, except that username and password parameters must not be present.

+     > [!NOTE]
-   >Note: For more information about ADFS, see [Active Directory Federation Services (AD FS) 2.0](http://technet.microsoft.com/en-us/library/dd727958%28WS.10%29.aspx).
+     > For more information about ADFS, see [Active Directory Federation Services (AD FS) 2.0](http://technet.microsoft.com/en-us/library/dd727958%28WS.10%29.aspx).
 For more information about configuring ADFS with Lync Server, see "Enabling Multi-Factor Authentication for Lync Web App" in [Deploying Lync Web App](http://technet.microsoft.com/en-us/library/jj205190.aspx).

    - **urn:microsoft.rtc:anonmeeting**: This grant type can be used to allow users join meetings anonymously.

 A step-by-step example of how to do autodiscovery and authentication with an on-premises server is provided in [Create an application](https://msdn.microsoft.com/EN-US/library/dn356799%28v=office.16%29.aspx).